ge-li/BMI882/Summaries/AgingGWAS_0407.md

 My questions:

 1. Why are people still accepting skewed test set that doesn't reflect real unseen data???
 (The skin cancer paper was also published in 2019.)
 2. The manhattan plot in Fig. 3 of the newer paper looks strange because of the lack of the patterns of linkage disequilibrium in those identified loci.
+Is that normal?

 **2010 Abstract**